istvan-kelemen-epam/mentoring_react/README.md

 ### Notes

-**Still under development**

-Search by "Genre" is not implemented, because there is no example given to show how to pass string array in get parameter, and none of the suggestions worked that I found on the interenet
+**Search by Genre and films by Genre features are not implemented, because there is no example given to show how to pass string array in get parameter**, and none of the suggestions worked that I found on the internet.

-Contradicting to the specification where is stated that no limit is needed (in order to skip implementing pagination) I applied a maximum 60 items limit because for example in case when the search expression is only "a", then 2027 items are provided
+Contradicting to the specification where is stated that no limit is needed (in order to skip implementing pagination) I **applied a maximum 60 items limit because for example in case when the search expression is only "a", then 2027 items are provided**

 Empty search expression also returns the first 60 items in order to be able to freely browse the items for search expressions